martinprobson/Hadoop_WordCount/README.md

 This a the Java MapReduce Word Count example.

-## Unix Version
+## Python Version

-An example of the same Map/Reduce logic using unix command line tools is in the MapReduce_UnixTools directory (see the README file in that directory for details).
+An example of the same Map/Reduce logic using Python locally is in the MapReduce_UnixTools directory (see the README file in that directory for details).

 ## Java Version